jboavida/ajv-refdata/README.md

 Future changes; semantic versioning
 ------------------------------------

 This package started as a submodule of another project.
-Some months later, it started to make sense to factor it out as a stand-alone module and clean it up, to be easy to resume work on, even if it is several months from now.
+Some months later, it made sense to factor it out as a stand-alone module and clean it up.
 It is not likely to change much, because it currently does all the other project needs from it, and needs to keep meeting those needs.

 I intend to follow semantic versioning.
 At the moment, these are the likely changes:
 - I would prefer if `extendRefs: 'ignore'` did deactivate other keywords in the same schema as `$ref$data`; I'm likely to fix the [current behavior](#other-keywords-in-the-schema-asynchronous-schemas) if I figure out how to do it;
 - I may drop `async$ref$data` (or make both keywords work with both types of schemas, or some similar variation) if I find a way to make the same keyword work both for sync and async schemas;
-- if the exact details of [data paths](#json-pointers-vs-data-paths) change too much (this would not even require a patch version change in Ajv, though, given the way data paths are used in Ajv, it seems unlikely they would change), or if I did not implement the conversion correctly, `jsonPointers: true` may be needed until I make corresponding changes here;
+- if the exact details of [data paths](#json-pointers-vs-data-paths) change too much (this would not even require a patch version change in Ajv; however, given the way data paths are used in Ajv, it seems unlikely they would change), or if I did not implement the conversion correctly, `jsonPointers: true` may be needed until I make corresponding changes here;
 - so far I've only used string values (for the `$data` results), but maybe the [validation of data values](#validation-of-the-data-values) could be less strict.